Jalen Brunson: Sixth man role (2018–2021)

 On June 21, 2018, the Dallas Mavericks drafted Brunson with the 33rd overall pick.
 He was the fourth and final Villanova player to be selected in the 2018 NBA draft.
 Brunson did not sign until after he completed his 2018 NBA Summer League play and was accorded a 4-year contract similar to a first round selection with 3-years guaranteed.
-He made his NBA debut on October 17, 2018, recording three points, one rebound and an assist, in a 100–121 loss against the Phoenix Suns.
-After coming off the bench for his first four NBA games, Brunson started in place of the injured Dennis Smith Jr. on October 26, against the Toronto Raptors, scoring eight points, four assists and three rebounds.
+He made his NBA debut on October 17, 2018, recording three points, one rebound, and an assist in a 121–100 loss to the Phoenix Suns.
+After coming off the bench for his first four NBA games, Brunson started in place of the injured Dennis Smith Jr. on October 26, against the Toronto Raptors, scoring eight points, four assists, and three rebounds.
 On November 8, Brunson posted 11 points against Utah Jazz.
 Brunson replaced Smith in the starting lineup and posted career highs of 14 points on December 8 against the Houston Rockets and 17 points on December 10 against the Orlando Magic.

-On January 5, he was honored by the Philadelphia Sports Writers Association as its Amateur Athlete of the Year.
-That same night, with J. J. Barea and Devin Harris sidelined, Brunson posted 13 points, a career-high 11 rebounds, and what was then a career-high eight assists against the Philadelphia 76ers for his first professional double-double.
+On January 5, 2019, he was honored by the Philadelphia Sports Writers Association as its Amateur Athlete of the Year.
+That same night, with J. J. Barea and Devin Harris sidelined, Brunson posted 13 points, a career-high 11 rebounds, and a then-career-high eight assists against the Philadelphia 76ers for his first professional double-double.
 Starting in place of Luka Dončić on February 22, Brunson posted a then career-high 22 points against the Denver Nuggets.
-On March 12, 2019, Brunson improved upon his career high with 34 points with five rebounds, four assists and a steal in a 105–112 loss to the San Antonio Spurs.
-On April 7, Brunson posted a then career-high ten assists along with 12 points against the Memphis Grizzlies for his second career double-double.
+On March 12, 2019, Brunson improved upon his career high with 34 points with five rebounds, four assists, and a steal in a 112–105 loss to the San Antonio Spurs.
+On April 7, Brunson posted a then career-high 10 assists along with 12 points against the Memphis Grizzlies for his second career double-double.

 With Dončić out of the lineup on December 16, 2019, and Brunson starting, the 2019–20 Mavericks ended an 18-game win streak by the Milwaukee Bucks, on a night when Brunson posted a career-high 11 assists and his first double-double of the season (13 points).
 On March 13, 2020, Brunson was reported to have undergone surgery to fix a labrum injury in his right shoulder.
-During the 2020–21 NBA season, Brunson averaged career highs in points, rebounds and assists, finishing fourth in voting for the NBA Sixth Man of the Year Award.
+During the 2020–21 NBA season, Brunson averaged career highs in points, rebounds, and assists, finishing fourth in voting for the NBA Sixth Man of the Year Award.